1. Home

 Crises, investigations, litigation, and alternative dispute resolution:

-• Successfully challenged misleading energy savings claims for the nation’s largest solar energy provider, resulting a landmark NAD decision setting the standards for making such claims.
+• Successfully challenged misleading energy savings claims for the nation’s largest solar energy provider, resulting in a landmark NAD decision setting the standards for making such claims.

-Public Affairs:
+Public affairs:

 • Launching the world’s largest public-private partnership to promote ethical business practices for the medical device and biopharmaceutical sectors in the Asia-Pacific.

-• Developing customized initiatives, partnerships and events for industry stakeholders and non-governmental organizations looking to advance environmental sustainability.
+• Developing customized initiatives, partnerships, and events for industry stakeholders and non-governmental organizations looking to advance environmental sustainability.

 • Supporting C-level executive engagement at the most prominent international institutions and global environmental meetings.